 APSO searching for missing Gonzales woman

-GONZALES- The Ascension Parish sheriff’s Office is actively searching for a missing 30-year-old woman.
+GONZALES- The Ascension Parish Sheriff’s Office is actively searching for a missing 30-year-old woman.

 Authorities say Jessica Karasinski was reported missing by a family member on Tuesday, April 9th.